MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-contracts-connectorcrawler.md

 |accessList |AccessControlList |Access control list to restrict access to the item to specific users/groups |
 |content |Content |Content property of the item.
 The content value can be used when displaying search results. |

+#### LinkItem

-**LinkItem**: Item that acts as a link to another item.
+Item that acts as a link to another item.
 These link items will be sent again to connector for recrawl.
 Example: In a folder content, files will be content items and sub folders will be link items.

 |Property |Type |Description |
 |:----------|:-------------|:----------|
 |metadata |map< string, GenericType> |This is a dictionary containing the additional metadata needed by the connector to recrawl the item. |

+#### DeletedItem

-**DeletedItem**: Represents an item that is deleted from the datasource and has to be removed from the index.
+Represents an item that is deleted from the datasource and has to be removed from the index.

+#### AccessControlList

-**AccessControlList**: Holds the access control list which restricts the users to whom the search results are visible.
+Holds the access control list which restricts the users to whom the search results are visible.

 |Property |Type |Description |
 |:----------|:-------------|:----------|